 We at PenPal Schools have heard from many educators across the United States and around the world who are struggling to find ways to discuss the recent US Presidential election and evolving political landscape with their students.
 Regardless of one’s political beliefs, the growing divisions within the country are of great concern.
 There has been an outpouring of emotion and opinions - especially on social media - but many discussions involve only like-minded friends and family, resulting in the reinforcement of similar ideas.
 When people do connect with others who hold different beliefs, discussions can devolve into name-calling, gloating, and disrespect from both sides.
 These exchanges don’t help to heal our divisions, and they set a terrible example for our children.

 If we as adults cannot serve as role models for our youth, perhaps it’s time for our children to serve as role models for us.
-Over the past three months, over 7,600 students from 395 classrooms in 36 states have connected through PenPal Schools’ American Perspectives course (formerly called “Decision 2016”) to share perspectives on issues such as immigration, health care, the economy, and climate change.
+Over the past three months, over 7,600 students from 395 classrooms in 36 states have connected through PenPal Schools’ American Perspectives project (formerly called “Decision 2016”) to share perspectives on issues such as immigration, health care, the economy, and climate change.
 Students have connected from conservative, liberal, urban, and rural communities.
 We’ve seen students from the “Rust Belt” exchange opinions with PenPals from immigrant families, and connected students from a variety of racial and religious backgrounds.

 Amazingly, in almost every single one of the 53,172 messages that students have exchanged, they’ve shared ideas with open minds and mutual respect.
 How is it possible that our children have succeeded where we as adults have failed?
 I’ve been thinking about this question since the election, and my best explanation is that students enter into PenPal exchanges with the intention of learning.
 When your goal is to learn, you’re not just ready to absorb facts, you’re also more likely to consider other perspectives.
 We adults often enter conversations with the primary intent of expressing our own opinions, which makes it extremely difficult to empathize with others.